Learning-and-Intelligent-Systems/predicators/README.md

 ### `PYTHONHASHSEED`
 Our code assumes that python hashing is deterministic between processes, which is [not true by default](https://stackoverflow.com/questions/30585108/disable-hash-randomization-from-within-python-program).
 Please make sure to `export PYTHONHASHSEED=0` when running the code.
-You can add this line to your bash profile, or prepend `export PYTHONHASHSEED=0` to any commandline call, e.g., `export PYTHONHASHSEED=0 python src/main.py --env ...`.
+You can add this line to your bash profile, or prepend `export PYTHONHASHSEED=0` to any command line call, e.g., `export PYTHONHASHSEED=0 python src/main.py --env ...`.

 ### Locally
 * (recommended) Make a new virtual env or conda env.